atduskgreg/opencv-processing-book/tracking_color_1.md

 ## Color Tracking in HSV Color Space

 _One of the simplest ways to track an object with OpenCV is based on its color.
-In this section I'll show you how to use the HSV color space, range-based image filtering, and contour finding, to track an object based on its color._
+However, the color space we use to represent the colors in an image can have a big effect on how easy it is to implement color tracking.
+In this section, we'll prepare an image for color tracking by converting it to HSV color space and filtering it based on a range of Hues.
+After filtering, we'll be able to easily track our object's position by finding contours._

 <iframe src="http://player.vimeo.com/video/69767694" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>